miker704/Strife/patch_V5_notes.md

     - Added Elements shop title banner logo.
     - Added shop banner outline for elements banner.
     - Added new background for PEP and AEP modal for cyberpunk items.
+    - Added background for PEP and AEP modal for elements items.